 Count It All Joy

-As believers when we go through diverse temptations that could involve suffering, sickness or sorrow our response to these things could be one of many reactions.
+As believers, when we go through diverse temptations that could involve suffering, sickness or sorrow our response to these things, could be one of many reactions.
 Our first reaction to the trials we face could be a reaction were we might rebel or fight to accept them.
 The hand that we been dealt seems unfair because we have been a good Christian and have done nothing wrong in our eyes.
 We go to church every Sunday and give our offering each time the plate is passed down our row where we sit.
 Our reaction could also be by having a spirit of defiance that I am going to battle through this in my own strength and power because there is nothing that can hold us down.

 Another reaction we might have by going through our diverse temptations is that we have decided to throw in the towel and give up.
 We have been deceived by the enemy that the weight of our trial is so heavy that at any moment that it is going to crush us.
 The pressure is so strong against us that fainting and giving up only seems like the logical choice to make.
-However above all these types of reactions that we could have toward these temptations, the one response that we should have is that the Lord has a purpose for us in it.
+However, above all these types of reactions that we could have toward these temptations, the one response that we should have is that the Lord has a purpose for us in it.
 To be able to count it all joy when we are going through a test in our lives means to first stop and reflect upon how good God has been to us.
 Also, not only should we stop and count our blessings that the Lord has given us, but we should realize that the Lord can do it once again for us.

 Your Faith is being tested

 Now there are two types of temptations that we can go through in our lives.
 The first set of temptations that we go through as Christians is what I called unholy temptations.
 These are temptations which come from within us and we must learn to submit to the Lord.
 If we fail to submit these inner temptations to the Father and not resist the devil, the struggles that we wrestle with secretly can lead us into sin.
-The writer in the book of James reminds us in James 1:13-14 that “no man should say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed”.
+The writer of the book of James reminds us in James 1:13-14 that “no man should say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed”.
 However, the more we press into the presence of the Lord and we soak in His presence it will bring us to a place us being depended upon Him.
 The word of the Lord declares that in Malachi 3:2-3 that the Lord is “a refiner’s fire, and like fullers’ soap: And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness”.
-Your faith will be tested as you allow Him to remove the impurities from your character so that you can become more Christ like.
+Your faith will be tested as you allow Him to remove the impurities from your character so that you can become more Christ-like.

-A second set of temptations that we might go through are fiery trials which the Lord will permit by His will to happen to us.
+A second set of temptations that we might go through are fiery trials which the Lord has permitted by His will to happen to us.
 There is no test, no struggle or hardship that can happen to us unless the Lord by His grace does not permit it to happen.
-These diverse temptations could be from a person losing their job, their love one dying in a car accident or them losing their being destroyed in a fire.
+These diverse temptations could be from a person losing their job, their loved one dying in a car accident or them losing their being destroyed in a fire.
 The God we serve never sleeps or slumbers and is not caught off guard by what is going on in our lives.
 However, the Lord will our faith to be placed on trial so that we can see how genuine our faith and why we must come forth as pure gold (1 Peter 1:6-7).

 Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy (1 Peter 4:12-13).